Tilting objects in singularity categories of toric Gorenstein varieties: Introduction

-\begin{ack} This paper was finished when the authors were visiting IASM, Zhejiang University.
-We would like to thank Professor Yongbin Ruan for hospitality and encouragement.
+\begin{ack} During the preparation of the paper, the first two authors were visiting IASM, Zhejiang University.
+We would like to thank Professor Yongbin Ruan as well as Zhejiang University for hospitality.
 This work is partially supported by NSFC (Nos.
-11890660 and 11890663). \end{ack}
+12271377, 12261131498, 11890660 and 11890663). \end{ack}